-Melissa McCarthy Wins At People’s Choice Awards, Shows Off 75-Lb Weight Loss From Low Carb Diet
+Melissa McCarthy Wins At People’s Choice Awards, Shows Off 75-Lb Weight Loss From Low-Carb Diet

 In addition to making movies and caring for her children, McCarthy has been working on her clothing line, Melissa McCarthy Seven7 Collection, which she said is doing well.

-“Every time I fight for a seam or a better fabric or something, I think the fight’s worth while,” added Melissa.
+“Every time I fight for a seam or a better fabric or something, I think the fight’s worthwhile,” added Melissa.

 Clothing sizes range from two to 28W, and McCarthy views her success as a way to make the point that “women come in all sizes.”
 She noted that 70 percent of women in the United States wear size 14 or larger, which technically puts them in the plus-size category.